sarenji/pokebattle-sim/README.md

 ## Set up

+### Installation

 ```bash
 git clone git://github.com/sarenji/pokebattle-sim.git
 cd pokebattle-sim
 npm install
 ```

+### Redis

 You also need to install redis.
 On Mac OS X with homebrew, you can do:

 ```bash
 brew install redis
 ```

+On Windows, there is a Redis port that works fairly well: https://github.com/rgl/redis/downloads

 ## Run server